knelavel/Stackoverflow-Clone-MERN/README.md

      ```

    - Run the client index `npm start`.

-   __OPTIONAL (Recommended For Frontend Developers):__ Can just change the path [here](https://github.com/Mayank0255/Stackoverflow-Clone-Frontend/blob/53b64c37981c618802547cd17483525532de83f0/src/config/index.js#L6) to this `https://stackoverflow-clone-backend.herokuapp.com`
-   Now, it will hit PROD

 Let me know if you are interested and would want me to assign it to you

 ### Docker Setup

 The back-end has support for Docker.
 So if you want to run the back-end in a container, you need do:

 - Setup environment variables in `.env` file.
 Note when you use Docker setup and run the database in localhost (host machine), you need to setup the environment variables for use correct IP of MySQL Database.
-Please, read [here](https://docs.docker.com/compose/environment-variables/) and [here](https://docs.docker.com/desktop/windows/networking/) for more details.

 - Build the Docker image:
   ```
   docker build -t stackoverflowclone .